 City of Austin, Watershed Protection Department

-This position is a member of the Watershed Engineering Division (WED), Local Flood Risk Reduction (LFRR) section.
-Our mission is to protect life, property, and the environment from the effects of flooding.
+This position is a member of the Watershed Engineering Division (WED), Local Flood Risk Reducation (LFRR) section.
 The work of the LFRR section includes the management of consultants and staff to complete projects that will reduce local flood hazards to houses, commercial buildings and roadways due to inadequate storm drain systems.
 This position is responsible for performing feasibility studies to assess potential solutions to flooding issues, identifying and implementing small scale mitigation solutions, developing stormdrain models, providing technical assistance and conducting reviews of development applications, and assisting other engineering staff with the final design and construction phases of CIP and small projects.
-This position is also responsible for assisting with efforts to identify and prioritize potential projects and activities for the section.
+This position is also responsible for assisting with efforts to identify and prioritize projects and activities for the section.